Home Page

 (R-6) Students receive 1 credit for attendance of the annual Women's Policy Leadership Institute conference in Helena.
 Students may take this credit every year.
 Credit/No-Credit grading.

-Prereq., admission to MSW program.
+Restricted to students in the Master of Social Work program.
 First semester foundation field practicum experience in a supervised setting designed to provide opportunities to integrate classroom learning and field experiences.
 Course graded only on CR/NCR basis.
 Level: Graduate

-Prereq., admission to MSW program, S W 505, S W 587.
+Prereq., S W 505 and S W 586.
+Restricted to students in the Master of Social Work program.
 Second semester foundation field practicum experience in a supervised setting designed to provide opportunities to integrate classroom learning and field experiences.
 Level: Graduate

 S W 588 - Concentration Practicum I. 3 Credits.